R&B Denims Ltd Management Discussions.

 REVIEW OF OPERATIONS

 Your directors report that during the year under review your company has posted higher income of Rs.
-2,055,328.92 (in thousands) in the current year as compared to Rs.
-1,626,462.13 (in thousands) in the corresponding previous year.
-During the current year your company has shown a negative trend in profit of Rs.
-4,794.31 (in thousands) as against to the net Profit of Rs.
-13,924.59 (in thousands) in the corresponding previous year.
-This is mainly because of share in loss of newly constituted partnership firm to the extent of Rs.
-27,822.80 (Rs. in thousands) (because of depreciation).
+24, 811.2 (in Lakhs) in the current year as compared to Rs.
+21, 737.53 (in Lakhs) in the corresponding previous year.
+During the current year your company has shown profit of Rs.
+390.76 (in Lakhs) as against to the net profit of Rs.
+588.36 (in Lakhs) in the corresponding previous year.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has made adequate investment for an effective internal control and risk-mitigation system, and they are constantly assessed and strengthened with new standard operating procedures.
 The Audit committee along with the CFO formulates a detailed audit plan for the internal auditor and actively reviews the adequacy and effectiveness of the plan and suggests improvements to strengthen the same.
 The main thrust of internal audit is to test and review controls, appraisal of risks and business processes, besides benchmarking controls with best practices in the industry.
 The Internal Auditors attend the Meetings of the Audit Committee at regular basis and submit their recommendations to the Audit Committee.

 The Audit Committee, Statutory Auditors and the Business Heads are periodically apprised of the internal audit findings and corrective actions taken.
 Significant audit observations and corrective actions taken by the management are presented to the Audit Committee.
 To maintain its objectivity and independence, the Internal Audit function reports to the Chairman of the Audit Committee.